Plan Your Visit

 In partnership with Museums for All, Cranbrook Art Museum offers free admission to EBT cardholders and their guests.
 Please present your EBT (Michigan Bridge) or WIC card at the front desk to receive this offer.

-Barrier-free access to the galleries of Cranbrook Art Museum can be accommodated through the adjacent New Studios Building.
-Visitors with disabilities are encouraged to call the Front Desk of the Art Museum at 248-645-3320 during regular museum hours for assistance.
-If you are planning your visit in advance, you may email firstname.lastname@example.org or call our Administrative Offices at 248-645-3319 (Monday through Friday, 9:00 am – 5:00 pm) for additional information.
-Wheelchairs are available to use free of charge on a first-come, first-served basis at the Visitor Services’ desk.
+Barrier-free access to the galleries of Cranbrook Art Museum can be accommodated at the front turn around near the Orpheus Fountain or the adjacent New Studios Building.
+Visitors with disabilities are encouraged to call the museum at 248-645-3320 during regular museum hours for assistance.
+If you are planning your visit in advance, you may email email@example.com or call our Administrative Offices at 248-645-3320 (Monday through Friday, 9:00 am – 5:00 pm) for additional information.
+Wheelchairs are available to use on a first-come, first-served basis at the Visitor Services desk.

 Institutional support of Cranbrook Art Museum is made possible by Jennifer and Dan Gilbert, The Kresge Foundation, The Fred A. and Barbara M. Erb Family Foundation, the Trustees of Cranbrook Educational Community, the Governors of Cranbrook Academy of Art and Art Museum, Members of the Museum Committee, and ArtMembers of Cranbrook.